 The carrying amounts are reviewed also when events or changes in circumstances indicate that the carrying value may not be recoverable.
 If such an indication exists and where the carrying value exceeds the recoverable amount, the assets or cash generating units are written down to their recoverable amount.
 The fair value of investment properties is assessed using the market comparables or the discounted cash flow method.
 Impairment losses are recognised in the income statement as an operating expense.
-The carrying amounts of investment properties are reviewed for impairment based on the fair values of the individual assets determined by an external valuation process.
-Impairment is accounted for if the fair value of an asset is lower than the carrying amount.
+The carrying amounts of investment properties are reviewed for impairment based on the fair value of an asset is lower than the carrying amount.
 Transfers are made to investment properties when, and only when, there is a change in use, evidenced by the end of owner occupation, commencement of an operating lease to another party or completion of construction or development.
 Transfers are made from investment properties when, and only when, there is a change in use, evidenced by commencement of owner occupation or commencement of development with a view to sale.

 Upon every acquisition of investment properties the Company determines the individual components that have different useful lives and thus are depreciated separately.
 The Company determined so far two key components: land which is not depreciated and the buildings that are depreciated over 20 to 30 years.
 Upon acquisition, the Company investigates if a further separation of components is necessary.
 The basis of this investigation is the physical status of the building and its built-in equipment.
 In case the built-in equipment is worn out to an extent that it requires a replacement within five years, it shall be treated as a separate component and shall have a useful life based on its estimated remaining usage.
-Otherwise the equipment is considered as a vital part of the building and its useful life is determined in line with the building's useful life.
-Currently the Company has buildings where all the built-in equipment has the same useful life as its relevant building.
+Otherwise the equipment is considered as a vital part of the building where all the built-in equipment has the same useful life as its relevant building.
 Management experience on the real property operations market supports the above assumptions.